HowdyMoto/CircuitPython-Utilities/README.md

 utils_system.print_board_info()
 ```
-`print_board_info()` calls a series of fucntions that gather more granular info about your board.
-If you want granular information, look inside of `utils_sysetem.py`.
+`get_all_info()` calls a series of fucntions that gather more granular info about your board.

+If you want just a subset of that information, pick from the functions in get_all_info() that you need, or look inside of `utils_sysetem.py`.
 It's pretty self-explanatory.

 ### utils_wifi.py
 A collection of functions that help you find, connect to, and test wifi connections.